bhawnachandla/JobSeeker/README.md

 5. Access the project through your web browser.

-## I made this project in my graduatoin for the practice purpose only
+## I made this project in my graduation for the practice purpose only
 However i welcome contributions to enhance and improve this Project.
 Feel free to submit bug reports, feature requests, or even open pull requests.
 Please adhere to the project's coding standards and guidelines.